Secure Compute-and-Forward in a Bidirectional Relay: Perfect secrecy: The Noiseless Setting

-We now describe the construction of integer-valued random variables that satisfy (S1)-(S3).
-Let $\psi$ be a characteristic function (of a continuous random variable $X$) with the properties that \begin{itemize} \item[(C1)] $\psi(t) = 0$ for $|t| \ge \pi/2$, and \item[(C2)] $\psi(t)$ is real and non-negative for all $t \in \R$.\footnote{There is no loss of generality in imposing this requirement.
-Suppose that a random variable $X$ has characteristic function $\psi$, which is complex-valued in general.
+We now describe the construction of integer-valued rvs that satisfy (S1)--(S3).
+Let $\psi$ be a characteristic function (of a continuous rv $X$) with the properties that \begin{itemize} \item[(C1)] $\psi(t) = 0$ for $|t| \ge \pi/2$, and \item[(C2)] $\psi(t)$ is real and non-negative for all $t \in \R$.\footnote{There is no loss of generality in imposing this requirement.
+Suppose that an rv $X$ has characteristic function $\psi$, which is complex-valued in general.
 Let $X_1,X_2$ be iid rvs with the same distribution as $X$.
-Then, $X_1-X_2$ has characteristic function $\psi \bar{\psi} = |\psi|^2$.} \end{itemize} Note that since $\psi$ is real-valued, it must be an even function: $\psi(-t) = \psi(t)$ for all $t \in \R$.
+Then, $X_1-X_2$ has characteristic function $\psi \bar{\psi} = |\psi|^2$.} \end{itemize} A generic such $\psi$ is depicted in Figure~\ref{fig:generic_psi}; we give a specific example a little later in this section.
+Since $\psi$ is real-valued, it must be an even function: $\psi(-t) = \psi(t)$ for all $t \in \R$.
 Also, $\psi(0) = 1$.
-Since $\psi$ is integrable over $\R$, by the Fourier inversion formula, the random variable $X$ has a continuous density $f$.
-Note that Proposition~\ref{prop:psf} holds for $T \le 2$.
+Moreover, since $\psi$ is integrable over $\R$, by the Fourier inversion formula, the rv $X$ has a continuous density $f$.
+Note that Corollary~\ref{cor:psf} holds for $T \le 2$.

-A generic such $\psi$ is depicted in Figure~\ref{fig:generic_psi}.
-As a specific example (see Table~1 of Section~XV.2 in \cite{Feller}), a random variable with density function